Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ### Optional: First-time adoption (stamp)

-If your DB already has the ADI tables at the desired schema but no version table yet, you can baseline with a stamp so Alembic doesn’t try to recreate history.
+If your DB already has the BIOMERO.importer tables at the desired schema but no version table yet, you can baseline with a stamp so Alembic doesn't try to recreate history.

 Two options:
-1. Temporarily set `ADI_ALLOW_AUTO_STAMP=1` in the ADI container environment and restart the service once.
+1. Temporarily set `ADI_ALLOW_AUTO_STAMP=1` in the BIOMERO.importer container environment and restart the service once.
 The startup migration runner will stamp to head and then upgrade.
 2. Or, run manually:
   ```powershell
   .\.venv\Scripts\python -m alembic -c biomero_importer\migrations\alembic.ini stamp head